About Blog Contact Programs

 This is wrong.

 I've seen coaches with impressive credentials who couldn't help anyone if their life depended on it.
 And I've seen coaches with no formal training at all who change people's lives every day.
-The paper on the wall doesn't tell you much about what really matters.
+The paper on the wall doesn't tell you much about what really matters, especially when it comes to finding a life coach for men.

 What Really Makes a Good Coach